 The Document Object Model (DOM) is a programming interface for HTML and XML(Extensible markup language) documents.
 It defines the logical structure of documents and the way a document is accessed and manipulated.

-Note: It is called as a Logical structure because DOM doesn’t specify any relationship between objects.
+Note: It is called a Logical structure because DOM doesn’t specify any relationship between objects.

-DOM is a way to represent the webpage in the structured hierarchical way so that it will become easier for programmers and users to glide through the document.
-With DOM, we can easily access and manipulate tags, IDs, classes, Attributes or Elements using commands or methods provided by Document object.
+DOM is a way to represent the webpage in a structured hierarchical way so that it will become easier for programmers and users to glide through the document.
+With DOM, we can easily access and manipulate tags, IDs, classes, Attributes, or Elements using commands or methods provided by the Document object.